LightSys/DistKeySim/README.md

 4) `make -j4 -DBUILD_TESTING=0`
 5) The build will be completed at this point, executable is `bin/`

+NOTE: a script is included in the scripts folder in this repository but is not guaranteed to work on every system.
+It is an example script that is used with the development environment.

 ## Configuration for simulation
 The project is configurable via the Config class (`include/config.hpp`, `src/config.cpp`) via JSON.
 The simulation will look in the same directory as the executable for `config.json`